Terms And Conditions

 2. Notice.
 By using the Services, the Client consents to receiving electronic communications from Supertext.
 The Client agrees that any notice, agreements, disclosure or other communications that are sent electronically will satisfy any legal requirements for written communication.

 3. Infringement.
 Supertext respects the intellectual property of others and expects the Client to do the same.
 Supertext responds in its reasonable discretion to notices of alleged copyright infringement if they comply with the law, including the Digital Millennium Copyright Act, of 1998 ("DMCA"), and reserves the right to remove the challenged Content from the Site or terminate the accounts or access to the Site of any users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.
-If the Client is a copyright owner (or their agent) and believe that work has been used in a way on the Site that infringes their rights, please send a DMCA compliant notice by email to: email@example.com or a DMCA compliant letter to Supertext USA, Inc., 713 Broadway, Santa Monica, CA 90401.
+If the Client is a copyright owner (or their agent) and believe that work has been used in a way on the Site that infringes their rights, please send a DMCA compliant notice by email to: email@example.com or a DMCA compliant letter to Supertext USA, Inc., 1326 16th Street, Santa Monica, CA 90404.

 4. Governing law.
 The contractual relations between the parties are exclusively subject to the laws of the State of California.
 If this law refers to any foreign legal system, these references are invalid.
 The execution of the United Nations Convention on Contracts for the International Sale of Goods (CISG), if otherwise applicable, is expressly excluded.